mklankireddy/mklankireddy/README.md

 - 👋 Hi, I’m @mklankireddy
 - 👀 I’m interested in Innovation
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, ML, and AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python, ML, and AI
 - 📫 How to reach me ...

 <!---